ChicoMtspls/SDES-Message/README.md

 It asks for an especification of the type of input(plaintext, bytes, or encrypted plaintext), and outputs accordingly.

-This is a re-make of an algorithm I wrote for schoolwork, with slightly better readability
+This is a rewrite of an algorithm I wrote for schoolwork, with slightly better readability